sergiynaumovych/cubusmail/cubusmail/docs/README.txt

-Cubusmail is a web based IMAP mail client which has a desktop application like user interface.
+Cubusmail is a Ajax based IMAP mail client which has a desktop application like user interface.
 It provides functions like MIME support, address book, folder manipulation, drag & drop and message searching.

 Cubusmail is written in Java and applies the Google Web Toolkit (GWT).
 It requires no external database.
 The data is stored by H2.
 Other databases like MySQL will be supported later.